 Workshops were held on 23 and 24 August 2016 for key stakeholders and interested members of the public to provide verbal feedback on the consultation paper.

-Following the workshops into the design of the scheme, feedback was also invited through written submissions to the Consultation Paper via email@example.com.
+Following the workshops into the design of the auction, feedback was also invited through written submissions to the Consultation Paper via email@example.com.

 The Government received submissions from a range of renewable energy project developers, financiers, peak bodies, agencies and individuals.
 Written submissions closed on 31 August 2016.